 Summary: Will Clonidine Appear on a DOT Drug Test?

 - Clonidine does not show up directly on a DOT drug test as it is not included in the list of substances tested.

 - It is generally not tested for, even if it is suspected that an individual may have been using clonidine or other drugs, as this type of drug testing is specific to certain categories and types of drugs.

-- The most common tests used to detect clonidine are urine tests and blood tests.
-Urine tests look for metabolites that are produced when the body breaks down the drug while blood tests measure the actual amount of clonidine present in the bloodstream.
+- The most common tests to detect clonidine are urine and blood tests.
+Urine tests look for metabolites produced when the body breaks down the drug, while blood tests measure the amount of clonidine in the bloodstream.